AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 | $3000, \nicefrac{1}{60}, 16, 80$   | 5,625            | $6.33\times 10^{6}$ | $1.42\times 10^{10}$ | $1.69\times 10^{7}$ |
 | $3000, \nicefrac{1}{60}, 32, 112$  | 2,812            | $2.26\times 10^{6}$ | $3.63\times 10^{9}$  | $8.44\times 10^{6}$ |

-: Using simplex optimizations (header-omission + hash-trimming)
+: Using HOT simplex optimizations (Header Omission and Truncation)

 #### Impact on the Impact of Header Size